Email: Enquiries@equinetraining.co.uk or call 01780-740773

 HOWEVER there is plenty of help available if you ask, even if it means your horse having a spell at a retraining yard to establish the basics.
 Challenging as it can be sometimes - as indeed any horse can be - it is an extremely rewarding process.

-THE re-trained racehorse can, in the right hands, provide considerable pleasure and fun and be quite capable of competing at levels which suit the vast majority of riders.
+THE re-trained racehorse can, in the right hands, provide considerable pleasure and fun and be quite capable of competing at levels which suits the vast majority of riders.
 And of course there are those that go on to excel at much higher grades and indeed international level.

-WHEN beginning a programme of re-education we are mindful that we are dealing with a horse that thinks it already knows is required of it, unlike starting with an unbroken horse; Also, the horse is required to change its whole of way life and thinking.
+MANY ex-racehorses have passed through our hands .
+Working with these horses is so enjoyable and rewardind – gradually erasing all what has gone before and effectively creating a completely new character.
+When beginning a programme of re-education we are mindful that we are dealing with a horse that thinks it already knows is required of it, unlike starting with an unbroken horse; Also, the horse is required to change its whole of way life and thinking.
 It is long process and extreme patience is the criterion for success – even most seemingly simple factors all come into play.